cjdelisle/cjdns/README.md

 ## How close is it to complete?

-[Hyperboria][] is the largest cjdns network, with hundreds of active nodes around the world.
+[Hyperboria][] is the largest Cjdns network, with hundreds of active nodes around the world.

 Cjdns has been tested on x86, amd64, ARMv5, ARMv7, MIPS, and PowerPC.